-6. RETIREMENT SYSTEM
+5. RETIREMENT SYSTEMS

-The Township's employees belong to the Ohio Public Employees Retirement System (OPERS).
+The Township's elected officials and employees belong to the Ohio Public Employees Retirement System (OPERS).
 OPERS is a cost-sharing, multiple-employer plan.
 The Ohio Revised Code prescribes the plan's benefits, which include postretirement healthcare and survivor and disability benefits.